Saul Bass: Logos and other designs

-Bass was responsible for some of the best-remembered, most iconic logos in North America, including both the Bell Telephone logo (1969) and successor AT&T globe (1983).
-Other well-known designs were Continental Airlines (1968), Dixie (1969) and United Airlines (1974).
-Later, he produced logos for a number of Japanese companies as well.
+Bass' firm was responsible for some of the best-remembered, most iconic logos in North America, including both the Bell Telephone logo (1969) and American Bell globe later used for successor AT&T (1982).
+Other well-known designs by Saul Bass & Associates included Continental Airlines (1968), Dixie (1969) and the United Airlines tulip (1974).
+His firm became known as Bass/Yager & Associates with the arrival of Herb Yager in 1978, and it would be merged into Lloyd Northover in 1997, a year after Bass' death.

-Selected logos by Saul Bass and their respective dates (note that the links shown point to articles on the entities themselves, and not necessarily to the logos):
+Selected logos by Bass' firm and their respective dates (note that the links shown point to articles on the entities themselves, and not necessarily to the logos):